Sumana-Das/work-item-viewer/README.md

 By clicking on submit button the application **will show the work item details like title, description, status and assigned to fields** along with another datatable having all the child data associated with that work item.
 Here **users will be able to see only the related work item ids**.

-## Azure DevOps API and work items hierarchy
+## Azure DevOps API and WIQL and work items hierarchy

 The API is used here is as below: